Some posts contain compensated links. Please read this disclaimer for more info.

 - Hotel Solitudo (the only hotel on the island).

 - Are you looking for something different?
 Book your accommodation at the Struga lighthouse.

 What Makes Lastavo Island Special

 - Lastovo is known for the production of Lastovo Maraština, a famous white wine in Croatia.

 - Lastovo holds a unique carnival tradition.
-It has a specific ritual that started in the Middle Ages, with very strict rules and procedures, not seen anywhere in the world.
+It has a specific ritual that started in the Middle Ages, with stringent rules and procedures not seen anywhere in the world.
 The Lastovo carnival is protected by the Croatian Ministry of Culture since 2008.

-- Lastovo is home of Croatia’s youngest nature park.
+- Lastovo is home to Croatia’s youngest nature park.